 Deployment is the final inventory management software development step.
 It results in a live inventory management system available for commercial application.

-System administrators have to configure an on-premises or cloud-based infrastructure and configure databases.
+System administrators have to configure an on-premises or cloud-based infrastructure and configure database management procedures.

 Back-end developers must establish a production environment and deploy the software.
 They may also be tasked with migrating inventory data to a new system.